-Sharing nudes and semi-nudes: advice for education settings working with children and young people - GOV.UK (www.gov.uk)
+'Sharing nudes and semi-nudes: advice for education settings working with children and young people

 6.20 Upskirting

 The taking of a picture under another's clothing without their knowledge, with the intention of viewing their genitals or buttocks (with or without underwear.)
 It is now a criminal offence.